Preliminary SAT/National Merit Scholarship Qualifying Test

 - Registration will close once capacity for each test date has been reached.
 There will be no exceptions.

-- Students may not take the PSAT/NMSQT more than once.
-Please do not register for more than one test!
+- Students may not take the PSAT/NMSQT more than once per school year.
+Please do not register for more than one test.

 - College Board does not offer an online testing option.
 However, Khan Academy offers free online practice tests that are available to all students.